 - Annual Election Period: Most beneficiaries use the time between October 1 and December 7 to review changes or select a new Medicare Advantage plan in Michigan.

 - Special Election Period: You might also have circumstances that trigger a Special Election Period that lasts for about two months.
-Things like moving away from the network your old insurance company has or losing job-related health insurance might give you an SEP.
+Moving away from your old insurance company network or losing job-related health insurance might give you an SEP.

-- Medicare Advantage Disenrollment Period: This period gives people a chance to drop their Medicare Advantage plan for six weeks at the beginning of each year.
+- Medicare Advantage Dis-enrollment Period: This period allows people to drop their Medicare Advantage plan for six weeks at the beginning of each year.
 If so, these people can simply resume Medicare Part A and Part B. They may also choose Medicare Advantage Prescription Drug plans at this time.

 - Enrollment in a Medicare Advantage plan in Michigan: Over 673,000